Do You Know Which Of The Following Is Not A Characteristic Of Effective Counseling?

 It can be hard to open up to someone with mental illness or difficult events in your life, past, and present.
 Therefore, it makes sense that once you find a person who you can confide in, it's very likely that you'll form an emotional connection with them.
-This is when things like transference can come up in a counseling relationship.

 - Facilitates Change (Yes)